Room 6112, Law School

 Sharafi's research has been recognized and supported by the American Council of Learned Societies, Institute for Advanced Study, Andrew W. Mellon Foundation, National Endowment for the Humanities, National Science Foundation, and Social Science Research Council.
 Most recently, she has been a recipient of an ACLS Frederick Burkhardt Residential Fellow ’18 (National Humanities Center, 2020-1), a Davis Center Fellow (Princeton History Dept., fall 2018), and an H. I. Romnes Faculty Fellow (UW-Madison, 2018-23).

 Her research interests include South Asian legal history; the history of criminal law and forensic science; the history of legal education and the legal profession; colonialism and empire; the history of contract law; law and society; law and religion; law and minorities; legal consciousness; legal pluralism; the history of law books; and the history of science and medicine.

 At the UW Law School, Sharafi teaches Contracts I to first-year law students.
 She is also part of UW's Legal Studies program, an interdisciplinary undergraduate major that combines law with the humanities and social sciences.
 Sharafi has taught four Legal Studies courses: Legal Pluralism, Lawyers & Judges in the British Empire, Law and Colonialism, and History of Forensic Science.
 She is affiliated with the UW History Department and Center for South Asia.
 She was conference chair of the 44th and 45th Annual Conference on South Asia (2015, 2016).

 Mitra Sharafi is an active member of the American Society for Legal History (ASLH) and the Law and Society Association (LSA), and has been on the board of both.
 From 2005 until 2022, she ran the LSA’s South Asia Collaborative Research Network (CRN 22).
 Sharafi is an LSA trustee (2019-21).
-She has served on the ASLH’s Board of Directors (2012-15) and as program committee co-chair (2013-14).
-Sharafi is currently on the nominating committee (2017-20) and is chairing the Peter Gonville Stein Book Award for non-US legal history (2016-19).
-She is also faculty director of the J. Willard Hurst Summer Institute in Legal History (2017, 2019).
+She has served on the ASLH’s Board of Directors and nominating committee, and has been program committee co-chair and chair of the Peter Gonville Stein Book Award for non-US legal history.
+She has also been faculty director of the J. Willard Hurst Summer Institute in Legal History.